hararudoka/lat/README.md

 # Transliteration of Cyrillic

 This is a simple transliteration of Russian (and only Russian) Cyrillic to Latin.
 I use [Wikipedia's transliteration table](https://en.wikipedia.org/wiki/Scientific_transliteration_of_Cyrillic).
-Moreover, you can use this repo as a library in Go.

 NOTE: Caps are not supported.